albalaka/trade-dst/README.md

 python3 train.py --log_path=log.json
 ```

-To train with ground truth labels appended to each utterance, use the --ground_truth_labels flag.
-Similarly, for NER entities, use --NER_labels

 To test the best model, find the encoder/decoder models in /save/TRADE-multiwozDST and select the model with highest dev set accuracy
 Model names follow the pattern HDD400-BSZ4-DR0.2-ACC-0.4867